-If the person is And Then the Budget Group is A taxpayer Is not claimed as a tax dependent by someone else.
-The taxpayer; Everyone the taxpayer expects to claim as a tax dependent; and Taxpayer's spouse, when living together.
+If the person is And Then the Budget Group is A taxpayer The taxpayer; Everyone the taxpayer expects to claim as a tax dependent; and Taxpayer's spouse, when living together.
 Exception: If the taxpayer is under age 19 and lives with a parent, the parent must be included in the taxpayer's budget group.
 See Taxpayer Budget Group for examples.